Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Experimental Results

+Because the models have differing levels of complexity even with the same set of predictors, $R_\oplus^2$ does not provide a fair comparison.
+Hence, the adjusted Fréchet $R^2$, denoted as $\bar{R}_{\oplus}^{2}$, was also computed.
+With $n$ being the number of observations and $q'$ the number of regression parameters included in the model being considered,

+enables a fair comparison of the quality of model fit that adjusts for the different complexity of each model.

-In terms of the adjusted $\overline{R}_\oplus^2$ metric from equation \eqref{eq:adj_fr_rsq}, the Partially Linear Fr\'echet Single Index model attained a value of $0.146$, an approximate increase of 24\% relative to the value $0.118$ attained by the global Fréchet model.
-Thus, while these results indicate that the predictive capacity of the models are likely moderate, the additional parameters introduced by the single index and spline representation lead to a gain in the variance explained.
+The PL-FSI model had a higher $\bar{R}_\oplus^2$ value of 0.146, which is 24\% higher relative to the 0.118 value obtained by the global Fréchet model.
+This suggests that although the predictive capacity of both models is moderate, the additional parameters introduced by the single index and spline representation improved the variance explained.
+The overall moderate statistical associations are not surprising given the multitude of factors that can influence high-dimensional physical activity distributions, many of which are not included in our model or the NHANES database.
+Nonetheless, we acknowledge this limitation and emphasize the interpretative value of the detected associations in the next sections with functional coefficients despite the moderate \( R^2 \) values.

-The estimates and their variance-covariance matrices are obtained from the function \texttt{vcov.svyglm} in the \texttt{survey} package in R that takes into account the complex survey design into the pointwise estimation and dependence structure estimation.
-The pointwise 95\% Confidence Intervals of the intercepts for different cases of sex and ethnicity, as well as the parameter corresponding to HEI are plotted for $t \in [0, 0.97]$ in figure \ref{fig:graph_model_intercepts_compare}.
-Importantly, the findings from these plots are interesting.
-As we can see, the physical activities vary with respect to ethnicities and with respect to sex within the ethnicities in different ways.
-Finally, For reproducibility of the results obtained, the code with the methods proposal here are publicly available on GitHub \url{https://github.com/aghosal89/FSI_NHANES_Application}.